san-sei/documents/content/en/pages/how-it-works.md

 images: []
 ---

-<p>To start using your smartphone as a security key on a computer, first you need to either pair your smartphone with that computer or have an IDmelon Reader.</p>
+To start using your smartphone as a security key on a computer, first you need to either:

+- pair your smartphone with that computer, or
+- have an IDmelon Reader.

 Choose your status: